 A. This is something I feel very strongly about.
 I firmly believe that single malts should be matured in the locality of the distillery so that the local microclimate can influence maturation.
 I quite like the idea of building bonded warehouses right on the Solway Coast (only a few miles from the distillery) so that the maturing stock is exposed to the microclimate associated with the Solway.
 We also have significant warehouse capacity on-site via our two gorgeous sandstone warehouses which are in the process of being completely restored to dunnage warehouses.
 I’ve no idea what the Annandale/Solway microclimate will do to our maturing stock.
 It’s likely to be damper and milder than Speyside – perhaps like Islay because of the Gulf Stream?

-Q. We think it is a fantastic undertaking to resurrect Annandale Distillery but it has taken many years to progress from an idea to the drawing board, to beginning to restore the buildings, and then it will take yet more years until Annandale Distillery is operational and many more years until the malt whisky is released.
+Q. We think it is a fantastic undertaking to resurrect Annandale Distillery but it has taken many years to progress from an idea to the drawing board, to beginning to restore the buildings, and then it will take yet more years until Annandale Distillery is operational and many more years until the malt whiskey is released.
 Why do you persevere?

 A. You’re right about time.
 Although I’m originally from Dumfries, we only learned of the existence of Annandale Distillery (from Brian Townsend’s superb book, Scotch Missed) in July 2006.
 It will have taken us 6.5 years from inception to distillation – much the same as George Donald!
 Yes – it does require perseverance, deep pockets (and long arms).
 Why do we do it?
 Some people have questioned my sanity and occasionally we (my wife Teresa and I) question our own sanity too because it has been difficult and very expensive…although always enjoyable.
 I could, I suppose, offer you a whole string of post-rationalised explanations, all of which would doubtless contribute to some extent to our reasons for doing this.
 However, in the final analysis, the primary reason is probably because we want to and we can.
-This makes it sound very self-indulgent (and perhaps it is) but, at the very least, distillation of Single Malt Scotch whisky in the South of Scotland/Borders will have been re-instated after a break of almost 100 years.
+This makes it sound very self-indulgent (and perhaps it is) but, at the very least, distillation of Single Malt Scotch whiskey in the South of Scotland/Borders will have been re-instated after a break of almost 100 years.
 Hopefully, others will derive some pleasure and emotional satisfaction from this too.
 We don’t ever expect to see a return on our investment.

 Construction is expected to be completed by Summer 2012 with the first distillation in 2013.
 The Whisky Barrel can’t wait to see this famous old distillery back in production.